-A rigorous introduction to classical Latin, the goals of this course are for students to build a working vocabulary base and to acquire a thorough knowledge of the principles of inflection that govern the syntax of the language.
+This course is the first half of our two-year introductory sequence.
+In this course, students build a strong foundation in classical Latin.
+Key components of the course are vocabulary acquisition and a mastery of word-forms.
 Students learn how to decline all the types of Latin nouns and adjectives, how to conjugate verbs in the indicative mood, and how to apply their knowledge of vocabulary and forms when translating.
-Even from the beginning, the focus is on exposing students to as many primary Latin texts as possible; historical and cultural context will be applied whenever appropriate and helpful.
-Text used: Wheelock’s Latin.
+Even from the beginning, the focus is on exposing students to as many primary Latin texts as possible; we also consider the historical and cultural context of the materials we read.
+Text used: Suburani.